Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 ## User Experience (UX)

 Free the Bees is a command line game played on one screen with elements that update to progress the game and give the user feedback.
-It is deployed to Heroku to improve accessibility.
+It is deployed to Heroku to ensure accessibility for users.

 ### Key information for the site